-Notes re A-Level Choices
+Notes re A-Level Choices and University Applications

 - If undecided about future direction, a balance of disciplines (Humanities, Sciences, Creative subjects) is sensible.
 Russell Group Facilitating Subjects are: Maths and Further Maths; Physics; Biology; Chemistry; History; Geography; Modern and Classical Languages and English Literature.
-Two choices of Facilitating Subjects will keep options open unless there are specific course requirements see below. - In most cases universities do not distinguish between "Hard" and "Soft" subjects they accept all fully accredited A Levels with the exception of Critical Thinking and General Studies. - In highly competitive situations, taking a "Soft" subject might lead to a subjective judgement being made but you will not find this published anywhere.
+Two choices of Facilitating Subjects will keep options open unless there are specific course requirements see below. - In most cases universities do not distinguish between "Hard" and "Soft" subjects they accept all fully accredited A Levels with the exception of Critical Thinking and General Studies.